 New Jersey is known as the garden state, and predictably, they have a lot of great stuff going on as far as gardens and farms go.
 Farming is one of their most prominent industries, focusing on potatoes, tomatoes, and peaches.
-Here are some of the best of the best community agriculture programs we found in the illustrious garden state of New Jersey.
+Here are some of the best of the best community supported agriculture programs we found in New Jersey.

 Catalpa Ridge Farm’s CSA is in its 19th year.
 They deliver to Mahwah, Franklin, and Hoboken, as well as the employee cafeteria at Valley Hospital in Ridgewood.
 Members are encouraged to participate in farm events such as helping with harvest or attending the annual Heirloom Tomato Tasting in Hoboken each summer.
 Each week, members get a newsletter with recipe ideas for their weekly harvest.
 An example of the variety in their baskets from 2013 can be found here.